Sherry Vine

 Keith Levy, known professionally as Sherry Vine, is an American actor, drag queen, and musician.
-Vine is the creator and host of She's Living for This, a variety series on here TV.
+Vine is the creator and host of She's Living for This, a variety series on Here TV.

 Vine works primarily in New York City and on Fire Island, Long Island, but has also performed across the United States and Europe.
 She is known for her parodies of popular songs.

-Career
+Early life and career

-Vine was born Keith Levy in Florida, but grew up in Maryland.
-Keith Levy has performed in drag as Sherry Vine since 1992.
-His first time in drag was for a one-act play in Los Angeles, called Sorry, Wrong Number.
+Vine was born Keith Levy in Florida, but grew up in Columbia, Maryland.
+Vine studied at University of Maryland then transferred to USC.
+Levy moved to New York City in 1990, and in 1992, he started drag as Sherry Vine His first time in drag was for a one-act play in Los Angeles, called Sorry, Wrong Number. in 1991, Vine was living with actress and drag artist Candis Cayne.

 Vine is a fixture in the New York City drag circuit.
 In the 1990s, he often performed in Theater Couture shows in the East Village with Jackie Beat and Mario Diaz.
 Theatre Couture was founded by Vine, Joe Gross, and Douglass Sanders in 1992.
 Vine also performed at Bar d'O, a lounge in the West Village, in weekly shows with Joey Arias, Raven O and Sade Pendarvis.

 In 2010, Vine was featured in the web series Queens of Drag: NYC by gay.com.
 The series featured fellow New York drag queens Bianca Del Rio, Dallas DuBois, Hedda Lettuce, Lady Bunny, Mimi Imfurst, and Peppermint.